 I have created a free printable of a guide to managing grief that you can print for yourself, or share with someone who is grieving.

 And remember, you don’t have to be grieving the loss of a loved one to grieve.
-You can grieve many things in life; a failed relationship, loss of a job, or even a crushed dream.
+You can grieve many things in life; the loss of a job, a failed relationship, or even a crushed dream.
 Be gentle with each other.
 We are all doing our best and battling something.